MEDEA'S TV TROPES

 The Hero: She is a hero who is both ruthless and unscrupulous, yet despite this, she is the most influential character on the side of good and in the overall plot of the story.
 She follows the commands of her Mistress to carry out executions of common criminals and other supernatural nasties, and because she finds such lowlife wrongdoers repulsive.
 To be fair, she's actually more of a...

 Classical Anti-Hero: At first, Medea came off as distant—cold, even.
 The kind of person who kept to herself, who only got involved if there was something in it for her.
-She wasn’t heartless, exactly, but she wasn’t about to go out of her way to help someone unless there was a damn good reason.
-And, let’s be honest, a solid bribe never hurt.
+She wasn’t heartless, exactly, but she wasn’t the type to stick her neck out for just anyone.
+No sob story or desperate plea was enough to sway her unless there was a damn good reason.
+And, let’s be real—a solid compensation never hurt.
 When it came to fights, she wasn’t the type to jump in just for the sake of it.
 If it wasn’t her problem, she kept walkingBut there were exceptions.
 If she crossed paths with something particularly nasty—or worse, an ill-willed Underworld creature—then all bets were off.
 That’s when people saw the real Medea, the one who didn’t just fight, but eradicated.

 • This is justified when you realize her job was never about protecting humans.
 She wasn’t a guardian; she was a cleaner.
 Her role was to keep the Underworld’s worst from spilling into the Upper World.
 To her, dealing with demons and creatures that had no business roaming free wasn’t heroism—it was pest control.
 But then things started to shift.
 Slowly, almost imperceptibly.
 Nicoletta had a lot to do with that.
 There was something about her—some unshakable warmth, some stubborn refusal to let Medea keep the world at arm’s length.
 Bit by bit, that icy detachment cracked.
 And before Medea even realized it was happening, she wasn’t just doing her job anymore.
 She was caring.